-Find the 2023 Missouri FHA loan limits by county below.
+Find the 2024 Missouri conforming loan limits by county below.
 Metropolitan Mortgage Corporation compiled the…

 If you have recently received extra money, you might consider paying your mortgage principal.
 If so, this article covers the pros and cons of what you should know about recasting a mortgage.

 Occasionally, homeowners will receive a rather sizable amount of extra cash.
 This cash may be from a bonus from your employer, a tax return refund, a relative’s financial gift, or the sale of a previous home.

 While there could be many things that you could do with this money, you may be considering if making a sizeable payment to your mortgage balance is a wise idea.
 Let’s consider what impact your lump sum payment will have on your mortgage before deciding to spend your money.

 In this article:

 What Is Mortgage Recasting?

 A principal payment or large lump sum payment on your mortgage is known as mortgage recasting or re-amortizing.
 Thus, when you recast your loan, you make a large payment towards your mortgage’s principal balance.
 Your mortgage lender will re-amortize your mortgage loan, effectively reducing your loan balance and monthly payment.